iggredible/chatty.vim/README.md

 ## Quick(fix) Access to Config, History, and Instruction

-You can quickly see all histories, instructions, and configs quickfix list with the `:ChattyQF` command:
+You can quickly see all histories, instructions, and configs quickfix list with the `:ChattyQF -OPTS` command, where `OPTS` represent either history / instruction / config and their longhand:

 ```
 :ChattyQF -h " or :ChattyQF --history